recenasu/Challenge-01/README.md

 >        -   Renamed ".header div" style to "nav"
 >        -   Renamed the ".header div ul" style to "ul"
 >        -   Renamed the ".header div ul li" style to "li"
->        -   Changed the "div class="content"" element to "section"
+>        -   Changed the "div class="content"" element to "section class="content""
->        -   Renamed the ".content" style to "section"
+>        -   Changed the "div" elements under the "section" elements to "article"
->        -   Changed the "div" elements under "section" to "article"
+>        -   Changed the "div class="benefits"" element to "section class="benefits""
->        -   Withi
+>        -   Changed

 >* AC03: Logical Structure
 >   -   Implementation